tux234/intune-to-fleet/README.md

 - **`chr` format**: For string values with CDATA wrapping

 ### 4. Value Resolution
-For policies with ExpectedValue = -1, the script uses the resolver map to execute PowerShell expressions that determine the actual current system value.
+For policies with ExpectedValue = -1, the script uses the resolver map to execute PowerShell expressions that determine the current system value.

 ### 5. XML Generation
 Each policy is converted to proper SyncML XML format: